keu/docs/software/airflow-api.md

 - `<BASE-DOMAIN>`: The base domain for your organization on Astronomer Software.
 For example: `mycompany.astronomer.io`.
 - `<DEPLOYMENT-RELEASE-NAME>`: The release name of your Deployment.
 For example: `galactic-stars-1234`.
-- `<API-KEY>`: The API key for your Deployment Service Account.
+- `<API-KEY>`: The API key for your Deployment Service account.
 - `<DAG-ID>`: Name of your DAG (_case-sensitive_).

 The example requests listed below are made via cURL and Python, but you can make requests via any standard method.
-In all cases, your request will have the same permissions as the role of the Service Account you created on Astronomer.
+In all cases, your request will have the same permissions as the role of the service account you created on Astronomer.

 ### Trigger DAG